xtatixone/.github/deploy/agreements.md

 ### 8. No Warranty

 Alchira is provided “AS IS” without warranties, express or implied.
-Real-time features are experimental and may change post-preview.
+Experimental and may change post-preview.

 ### 9. Updates and Support